Richard Smith (public historian): Career

-In addition to writing and giving talks about his historical research, Smith also performs as a living history interpreter.
-In period costume as Henry David Thoreau, he gives public readings from Thoreau's works and responds in character as Thoreau to audience questions.
+In addition to writing and giving talks about his historical research, Smith also performed as a living history interpreter.
+In period costume as Henry David Thoreau, he gave public readings from Thoreau's works, responding in character as Thoreau to audience questions.

 Explaining his interest in living history work, Smith told an interviewer (who wondered "if he might be the closest I'd get to a ghost") that "I want people to be aware of the fact that Thoreau was a living, breathing, funny, spiritual guy."
 Smith thinks of Thoreau not a peaceful hippie but as a rebel, or even "the first punk rocker.
 He didn't care what people thought.
 He questioned the government.
 Hippies tend to be peacemakers, peace and love.
 But Thoreau saw nothing wrong with someone like John Brown trying to violently end slavery."

-At Thoreau-related sites such as Walden Pond or Sleepy Hollow Cemetery (Concord, Massachusetts), Smith sometimes does tour-guiding, often in character and costume.
-His talks and readings, either in costume as Thoreau or as himself, have taken place around New England and beyond, including work for CSPAN and Public Radio's Living on Earth.
+At Thoreau-related sites such as Walden Pond or Sleepy Hollow Cemetery (Concord, Massachusetts), Smith also did tour-guiding, sometimes in character and costume.
+His talks and readings, either in costume as Thoreau or as himself, have taken place around New England and beyond, including work for C-SPAN and Public Radio's Living on Earth.
 He also expanded and presented his research on Native American history while he was scholar in residence at the Longfellow's Wayside Inn Museum.

 He is the author of eight books, including Quotations of Henry David Thoreau (2017) and A Short Biography of John Muir (2018).
 He contributed a foreword to The Other 'Hermit' of Thoreau's Walden Pond: The Sojourn of Edmond Stuart Hotham.